debasisdwivedy/Image-Recognition/README.md

 # a1
-Image Recognition using convolution techniques
+Image Recognition using convolution, edge detection and Staff detection